tomasc/can_i_use/README.md

 CanIUse.feature('canvas').in?(user_agent_string, as: :string) # => 'n'
 ```

-To find out minimal version that fully supports certain feature:
+To find out minimal version of a browser (naming matches caniuse naming) that fully supports certain feature:

 ```ruby
 CanIUse.feature('canvas').from_version_of('ie') # => 10